WOODCLIFF LAKE, N.J.--(BUSINESS WIRE)--

-This press release contains forward-looking information within the meaning of the Private Securities Litigation Reform Act of 1995, as amended and other securities laws.
+This press release contains forward-looking information within the meaning of the Private Securities Litigation Reform Act of 1995, as amended, and other securities laws.
 Forward-looking statements are statements that are not historical facts.
-Words and phrases such as “will,” “expected,” “we believe,” “committed,” “plan,” “promise,” “may,” “enables,” “potential,” and similar expressions are intended to identify forward-looking statements.
-These statements include, but are not limited to, statements regarding future events, including: the Company’s ability to advance RYANODEX, including with USAMRICD or other parties, in the treatment of nerve agent exposure; the Company’s and USAMRICD’s ability and willingness to perform their respective obligations under the Cooperative Research and Development Agreement; the success of the Company’s commercial relationship with USAMRICD; successful compliance with the FDA; and the commercial success of the Company’s commercial portfolio, including RYANODEX, if and when launched.
-All such statements are subject to certain risks and uncertainties, many of which are difficult to predict and generally beyond Eagle’s control, that could cause actual results to differ materially from those expressed in, or implied or projected by, the forward-looking information and statements.
-Such risks include, but are not limited to: whether the Company can successfully advance RYANODEX in the treatment of nerve agent exposure; whether the FDA will ultimately approve RYANODEX for the treatment of nerve agent exposure and/or other indications; whether Eagle’s studies will support the safety and efficacy of RYANODEX for the treatment of nerve agent exposure; whether Eagle will maintain successful compliance with the FDA and other governmental regulations; whether the Company will incur unforeseen expenses or liabilities or other market factors; the effect of competitive factors and Eagle’s reactions to those factors; the pace and extent of market adoption of Eagle’s products and technologies; uncertainty in the process of obtaining regulatory approval or clearance for Eagle’s products; the success of Eagle’s growth strategies; timing and achievement of product development milestones; the outcome of ongoing or future litigation; the impact and benefits of market development; Eagle’s ability to protect its intellectual property; dependence upon third parties; unexpected new data, safety and technical issues; market conditions; other risks inherent to drug development and commercialization; and other risks described in Eagle’s filings with the U.S. Securities and Exchange Commission.
-Readers are cautioned not to place undue reliance on these forward-looking statements that speak only as of the date hereof, and we do not undertake any obligation to revise and disseminate forward-looking statements to reflect events or circumstances after the date hereof, or to reflect the occurrence of or non-occurrence of any events.
+Words and phrases such as “anticipated,” “forward,” “will,” “would,” “may,” “remain,” “potential,” “prepare,” “expected,” “believe,” “plan,” “near future,” “belief,” “guidance,” and similar expressions are intended to identify forward-looking statements.
+These statements include, but are not limited to, statements regarding future events including, but not limited to: the safety and efficacy of RYANODEX for the treatment of EHS; FDA approval of the use of RYANODEX for the treatment of EHS; the timing and level of success of a future launch of RYANODEX for the treatment of EHS; the successful development and completion of additional clinical studies of RYANODEX for the treatment of EHS; successful compliance with FDA and other governmental regulations applicable to manufacturing facilities, products and/or businesses; and the commercial success of Eagle’s commercial portfolio, including RYANODEX, if and when launched.
+All of such statements are subject to certain risks and uncertainties, many of which are difficult to predict and generally beyond Eagle’s control, that could cause actual results to differ materially from those expressed in, or implied or projected by, the forward-looking information and statements.
+Such risks include, but are not limited to: whether the use of RYANODEX for the treatment of EHS will be approved by FDA; whether the Company can successfully market and commercialize RYANODEX for the treatment of EHS; and other factors that are discussed in Eagle’s filings with the SEC.
+Readers are cautioned not to place undue reliance on these forward-looking statements that speak only as of the date hereof, and the Company does not undertake any obligation to revise and disseminate forward-looking statements to reflect events or circumstances after the date hereof, or to reflect the occurrence of or non-occurrence of any events.